 - Clear all breaks: This removes all breaks, which you set earlier.

-- Log file: This launch the SMSTS log with Cmtrace log viewer.
+- Logfile: This launches the SMSTS log with the Cmtrace log viewer.

-- Cancel: This will stop both Task Sequence and debugging tool.
+- Cancel: This will stop both Task Sequence and debugging tools.

-- Quit: This will quit only debugger tool.
-However, Task sequence will resume in normal mode.
+- Quit: This will quit only the debugger tool.
+However, the Task sequence will resume in normal mode.

 How to launch TS debugger only when TS fails

-You can use task sequence variable “TSDebugOnError” to lauch Debugger tool only when Task sequence fails. if you use “TSDebugOnError” variable then you do not have to define the other variable “TSdebugmode”.
+You can use the task sequence variable “TSDebugOnError” to launch the Debugger tool only when the task sequence fails.
+If you use the “TSDebugOnError” variable, you do not have to define the other variable “TSdebugmode”.

 The “TSDebugOnError” variable is added in SCCM version 1910.
-If Task sequence fails due to some reason you can still take control of Task sequence and play with it using Debugger tool.
+If the task sequence fails due to some reason you can still take control of the Task sequence and play with it using the Debugger tool.

 This tool is primarily meant for debugging.
-But I think this tool also help to improve Task sequence logic, scripts, design and performance, reduce reboots, etc. In future lets hope Microsoft add more capabilities like automatic recommendations based on insights for task sequence.
+But I think this tool also helps to improve Task sequence logic, scripts, design, and performance, reduce reboots, etc.

-Start using Task Sequence debugger tool if you have not yet started.
+Start using the Task Sequence debugger tool if you have not yet started.

 - SCCM Debug options – Debug a task sequence – https://docs.microsoft.com/en-us/configmgr/osd/deploy-use/debug-task-sequence